debate-map/app/README.md

 		* 3.1.2\) Run: `choco install kubernetes-helm`
 * 3\) Install a Docker container system.
 	* 3.1\) On Windows and Mac, this means installing [Docker Desktop](https://docs.docker.com/desktop).
 		* 3.1.1\) On Windows (as mentioned on Docker Desktop's install page), you will need to [install WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) first.
-For the simple case, this involves running `wsl --install`, restarting, waiting for WSL2's post-restart installation process to complete, then entering a username and password (which is probably worth recording); then you can proceed with running the Docker Desktop installer (which then requires another restart/logout).
+For the simple case, this involves...
+    		* 3.1.1.1\) Run `wsl --install`, restart, wait for WSL2's post-restart installation process to complete, then enter a username and password (which is probably worth recording).
+    		* 3.1.1.2\) Proceed, by running the Docker Desktop installer. (which then requires another restart/logout)
+    		* 3.1.1.3\) It is highly recommended to set memory/cpu limits for the WSL system (as [seen here](https://stackoverflow.com/a/66797264)), otherwise it can (and likely will) consume nearly all of your device's resources. (you'll need to [shutdown WSL](https://stackoverflow.com/a/66797264) and Docker Desktop then restart them for the limits to take effect, unless you apply these changes prior to the computer restart in the previous step of course)
 	* 3.2\) On Linux, it's also recommended to install [Docker Desktop](https://docs.docker.com/desktop). (installing Docker Engine on its own is apparently also possible, though not recommended, since these docs are written assuming Docker Desktop is installed)

 Highly recommended: (frontend devs can skip, if setting up a minimal local backend)